 Preparing for the Public Health Impacts of Climate Change

-In 2009, the Michigan Department of Community Health (MDCH) was awarded a one-year planning grant from Centers for Disease Control and Prevention (CDC) to develop a strategic plan for responding to public health effects of climate change in Michigan.
+In 2009, the Michigan Department of Health and Human Services (MDHHS) was awarded a one-year planning grant from Centers for Disease Control and Prevention (CDC) to develop a strategic plan for responding to public health effects of climate change in Michigan.
 The planning process involved Michigan's local health departments, University of Michigan, Wayne State University, Michigan State University, and several other state agencies and non-profit organizations.
 The final strategic plan focused on three priority areas for implementing climate change public health adaptations: Heat events, air quality, and water quality and quantity.

 Climate Change Events Projected for Michigan: